XY-Showing/AMQA/README.md

 * Six adversarial variants targeting:

   * Race (Black vs. White)
-  * Gender (Male vs. Female)
+  * Gender (Female vs. Male)
   * Socioeconomic Status (Low vs. High Income)

 Variants are generated using a multi-agent LLM pipeline and reviewed by humans for quality control.
-Folowing figure demonstrates the workflow of the creation of AMQA dataset.
+The following figure demonstrates the workflow of the creation of the AMQA dataset.

 <p align="center">
   <a href="[https://github.com/XY-Showing/AMQA">